Consumer Price Index FAQs

 A. Movements in prices can be calculated between any two time periods, and expressed as changes in index points or as percentage changes.
 The change in index points can be calculated by subtracting the two price indexes from the different time periods.
 The percentage change can be calculated by dividing the change in index points by the earlier time period price index multiplied by 100.

-For more information on interpreting index numbers, refer to A Guide to the Consumer Price Index: 16th Series, 2011 (cat. no. 6440.0), Section 3 "Using the CPI".
+Note that the Change in index points and the Percentage change are different measures of change and are usually different.
+For more information on interpreting index numbers, refer to A Guide to the Consumer Price Index: 17th Series, 2017 (cat. no. 6440.0), Section 3 "Using the CPI".

 Q. How do I calculate changes in the CPI between calendar or financial years?